helena-intel/openvino/docs/IE_DG/supported_plugins/AUTO.md

     Device: GPU.1
 ```

 ### Default Auto-Device selecting logic

 With the 2021.4 release, Auto-Device selects the most suitable device with following default logic:
-1. Check if dGPU (discrete Intel® GPU), iGPU (integrated Intel® GPU) and CPU device are available
+1. Check if dGPU (discrete Intel® GPU), iGPU (integrated Intel® GPU) and CPU device are available.
-2. Get the precision of the input model, such as FP32
+2. Get the precision of the input model, such as FP32.
-3. According to the priority of dGPU, iGPU and CPU (in this order), if the device supports the precision of input network, select it as the most suitable device
+3. According to the priority of dGPU, iGPU and CPU (in this order), if the device supports the precision of input network, select it as the most suitable device.

+#### Examples

-For example, CPU, dGPU and iGPU can support below precision and optimization capabilities:
+For example, CPU, dGPU, and iGPU can support the precision and optimization capabilities below:

 | Device   | OPTIMIZATION_CAPABILITIES       |
 | :---     | :---                            |